solliancenet/mcw-ai-with-azure-databricks-and-azure-machine-learning/Hands-on lab/HOL step-by step - AI with Databricks and Azure Machine Learning.md

 ## Abstract and learning objectives

-In this lab, you will use Azure Databricks in combination with Azure Machine Learning to build, train and deploy the desired models.
+In this lab, you will use Azure Databricks in combination with Azure Machine Learning Service to build, train and deploy the desired models.
 You will learn:
   - How to train a forecasting model against time series data without any code by using automated machine learning.
   - How to create a recurrent neural network (RNN) model using PyTorch in Azure Databricks that can be used to forecast against time-series data.
   - How to use a trained forecast model to score data in real-time using Spark Structured Streaming within Azure Databricks.